deepaksood619/deepaksood619.github.io/docs/about-me/ideas/startup-ideas-physical.md

 Get vegetables from farmer and make a distribution center.

-**Cars -** side mirror sees behind if anything is coming to not let the user open the door accidently.
+**Cars -** side mirror sees behind if anything is coming to not let the user open the door accidentally

 Zero Profit Store - direct Business to Customer without any hidden profits and margins

 There are sweaters that can keep you warm, create a clothing that can keep you cool in warm weather integrate micro electronics for fans and some cooling liquid for transferring heat off your body

-IoT enabled water tank monitoring system
+#### IoT enabled water tank monitoring system

 - Fully autonomous
 - Create its own energy